dlu-ch/dlb/doc/faq.rst

 In contrast, it is very easy to write fast, complete, reproducible and portable :term:`dlb scripts <script>`. dlb does not guess or assume, but requires the explicit statement of information to be used by external tools (the expected content of environment variables, for example).
-This results in readable and self-documenting dlb scripts that concisely describe their requisites and assumptions.
+This results in readable and self-documenting dlb scripts that concisely describe their prerequisites.

 Make is significantly faster than dlb when only a small fraction of the output dependencies has to be generated (Make: only a few sources are newer than their targets).